Davidyang117/paychains-program-library/docs/src/stake-pool/cli.md

 100.00000000
 ```

-### Withdraw SOL
+### Withdraw PAY

-Stake pools allow SOL withdrawals directly from the reserve and into a normal
+Stake pools allow PAY withdrawals directly from the reserve and into a normal
-SOL wallet account, and in exchange burns the provided pool tokens.
+PAY wallet account, and in exchange burns the provided pool tokens.

 ```console
 $ spl-stake-pool withdraw-sol Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 7VXPpSxneL6JLj18Naw2gkukXtjBZfbmPh18cnoUCMD8 2
 Signature: 4bqZKUUrjVspqTGqGqX4zxnHnJB67WbeukKUZRmxJ2yFmr275CtHPjZNzQJD9Pe7Q6mSxnUpcVv9FUdAbGP9RyBc
 ```

-The stake pool has burned 2 pool tokens, and in return, sent SOL to
+The stake pool has burned 2 pool tokens, and in return, sent PAY to
 `7VXPpSxneL6JLj18Naw2gkukXtjBZfbmPh18cnoUCMD8`.

 You can check that the pool tokens have been burned: